Victoria Winters: Arrival and early days

-When fisherman Bill Malloy threatened to reveal Roger Collins's guilt in the manslaughter trial which led to Burke Devlin's wrongful conviction, he was murdered.
+When fisherman Bill Malloy (Frank Schofield) threatened to reveal Roger's guilt in the manslaughter trial which led to Burke's wrongful conviction, he was murdered.
 Eventually, Victoria realized the killer was the disturbed caretaker Matthew Morgan (Thayer David).
-He kidnapped her and planned to kill her, but was frightened to death by the ghosts of Malloy, the Widows (women who had jumped from the cliffs after their husbands died), and Josette Collins.
+He kidnapped her and planned to kill her, but was frightened to death by the ghosts of Malloy, the Widows (women who had jumped from the cliffs after their husbands died), and Josette du Pres Collins (Kathryn Leigh Scott).
 Josette would later become a key figure in Victoria's life, as well as Dark Shadows history.

-Shortly after Morgan's death, David's presumed-dead mother, Laura (Diana Millay) arrived, wanting to reunite with her son.
+Shortly after Morgan's death, David's presumed-dead mother, Laura Murdoch Collins (Diana Millay) arrived, wanting to reunite with her son.
 Roger was reluctant, but Laura worked her charm on David, who was overjoyed to have a mother again.
 With the help of Josette's ghost and others, a suspicious Victoria realized Laura was a phoenix who planned to take herself and David to fiery deaths.
 Vicky saved him just in time.
 David was safe, the threat was gone, and Burke had finally settled his vendetta against the Collins family.
 David truly loved and trusted Vicky now, where before he had been hostile and spiteful toward her.
 Things were better than they had been for Victoria in some time, but that was not to last.

 Enter Barnabas Collins

-Shortly after the Laura Collins ordeal had ended, a mysterious man named Jason McGuire (Dennis Patrick) arrived in Collinsport and immediately convinced Elizabeth to let him stay at Collinwood.
-Victoria and the family were shocked (especially Carolyn) and put on the defensive when McGuire's off-putting drifter friend Willie Loomis (played originally by James Hall for five episodes before John Karlen assumed, and became more well-known, in the role) joined him.
+Shortly after the ordeal with Laura Collins had ended, a mysterious man named Jason McGuire (Dennis Patrick) arrived in Collinsport and immediately convinced Elizabeth to let him stay at Collinwood.
+Victoria and the family were shocked (especially Carolyn) and put on the defensive when Jason's off-putting drifter friend Willie Loomis (played originally by James Hall for five episodes before John Karlen assumed, and became more well-known, in the role) joined him.
 Willie, a former small-time crook, soon proved too much even for Jason to put up with, and he ordered Willie to get out of town.
-Before leaving town, following a fight with Burke Devlin at the Blue Whale because he was harassing Maggie, Willie heard from David that the Collins family ancestors were buried with their personal jewels; Willie decided to help himself to the jewels by breaking into the Collins family mausoleum.
-In an effort to abscond with the jewels of Naomi Collins, he inadvertently discovered a secret room in the rear of the crypt.
+Before leaving town, following a fight with Burke at the Blue Whale because he was harassing Maggie, Willie heard from David that the Collins family ancestors were buried with their personal jewels; Willie decided to help himself to the jewels by breaking into the Collins family mausoleum.
+In an effort to abscond with the jewels of Naomi Collins (Joan Bennett), he inadvertently discovered a secret room in the rear of the crypt.
 Inside was a single coffin wrapped in large, heavy chains.
 Willie removed the chains and opened the coffin.
-Rather than finding a cache of jewelry, however, Willie unwittingly freed Naomi’s son, Barnabas Collins (Jonathan Frid), who had been turned into a vampire 170 years before and was later chained in his coffin by his friend Ben Stokes (Thayer David) on the request of Barnabas’ father, Joshua Collins.
+Rather than finding a cache of jewelry, however, Willie unwittingly freed Naomi’s son, Barnabas Collins (Jonathan Frid), who had been turned into a vampire 170 years before and was later chained in his coffin by his friend Ben Stokes (Thayer David) on the request of Barnabas’s father, Joshua Collins (Louis Edmonds).